 Read employee reviews.

-Often overlooked in a supplier audit, correctional administrators should visit sites that allow current and past employees to discuss their experience working for a distributor or supplier.
+Often overlooked in a supply audit, correctional administrators should visit sites that allow current and past employees to discuss their experience working for a distributor or supplier.
 While these sites are designed for job seekers to learn more about a potential employer, “they often provide insight into how a company operates.
 If there are negative reviews, look to see if and how the company addressed those negative comments.”
 In one case, a company had several negative reviews from past employees.
 However, with each negative review, the company responded, “we tell every person hired, this is a fast-paced operation and it’s not for everyone.
 Some people thrive on it; others can’t wait to leave.”
 When the audit team reads employer responses like this, they should take such negative comments with a grain of salt.